Shuvam-M-Astro/AI-Data-Engineering-Portfolio/README.md

 # ML-Portfolio: Simple Machine Learning Scripts Used To Test Remote Cluster

 A comprehensive collection of machine learning projects implementing various algorithms and techniques on popular datasets.
 This repository serves as a showcase of data science and machine learning skills across different problem domains.
+These scripts were initially created to also be used to quickly monitor performance on new systems.

 ## Projects